 Tourists can enjoy the view from the world's highestobservation deck on the top floor.

-Mitsubishi is building the world's fastest elevators for the structure.
-They will speed up and down at 64 kph (40 miles per hour).
+Mitsubishi built the world's fastest elevators for the structure.
+They speed up and down at 64 kph (40 miles per hour).
 You may want to visit the Shanghai Tower just for that experience.

 The building is built according to a recent innovation in very high skyscraper design.
-Like the other of the world's tallest buildings built in the last several years, instead of having a simple steel girder framework for a skeleton, it has a thick concrete core.
+Like the rest of the world's tallest buildings built in the last several years, instead of having a simple steel girder framework for a skeleton, it has a thick concrete core.

 Building in Shanghai is difficult because the land is sandy river delta soil and there are typhoons and earthquakes.
 The tower is built on 70-meter (200-feet) -long concrete piles.

-It will be a showcase of 21st century engineering.
+It is a showcase of 21st century engineering.
 To save energy and provide extra protection, the tower is built like a thermos bottle with an outer skin consisting of two-layer glass facades.